-Organizing your site and planning the placement of the computers, the KVM stations, the UltraMatrix switches, and the routing of the cables is a key part in the installation and configuration process.
+Organizing your site and planning the placement of the computers, the KVM stations, and the UltraMatrix switches is a key part in the installation and configuration process.
 Care should be taken when connecting the computers, KVMs, and the UltraMatrix switches.
 Locate the UltraMatrix as close as possible to the computers so the cables are as short as possible but still give some freedom of movement.
 Using shorter cables keeps the video noise to a minimum and reduces installation costs.
 Provide proper strain relief for all cables.

-The UltraMatrix switch can be rack mounted with Rose Electronics rack mount kit (see Appendix I & J).
+The UltraMatrix switch can be rack mounted with Rose Electronics rack mount kit (see Appendix J & K).
 Another option that makes for a clutter free installation is the Rose Electronics RackViewTM.
 The RackView is a complete KVM station (keyboard, LCD monitor, and mouse) all in a compact, pullout drawer that fits in 1 or 2 rack units.
 The RackView can also be ordered with an optional UltraMatrix switch installed.